Scamule/TeamA_320Spr23/BUILD.md

 - **Build Frontend**

   Download Flutter dependecies from https://docs.flutter.dev/get-started/install.
+    - It will tell you to run `flutter doctor` to ensure everything is installed.
+You only need the following: Flutter, Chrome, Connected device, HTTP Host Availability.
+The others are for emulators we are not using.
   Build dependencies by entering the directory `frontend` and running `flutter packages pub run build_runner build`.

   Then, from `frontend`, run the frontend by running the command `flutter run -d chrome`.

 - **Build Backend**

-  Add necessary credentials into an `.env` file.
+  Add necessary credentials into a `backend/.env` file.
-  If this file does not exist, use `touch .env` to create it.
+  If this file does not exist, enter *backend* using `cd backend` and use `touch .env` to create it.

   ```
   # ENV VARIABLES